input-output-hk/innovation-cavefish/cavefish-server/README.md

 - For Vim/Emacs users, the `tags` file supports native tag navigation (e.g., `:tag` in Vim or `M-.` in Emacs).
 - If you modify `cabal.project` or dependencies, re-run `./gen-tags.sh` to update tags.
 - For large projects, tag generation may take a few minutes due to dependency fetching.

+## Runtime environment
+The nix shell adds the [cardano-nod](https://github.com/IntersectMBO/cardano-node/releases/tag/10.5.1) binary to the PATH.
+There is also the [node-runner.sh](./scripts/node-runner.sh) script that can be used to start a cardano node with the appropriate parameters for local testing.
+The [share](./share/) folder contains the correponding cardano-node 1.5.1